 "Rowen, I brought you some clothes," came Kayura's voice.

-Rowen inched the door open and took the bundle before retreating back into the bathroom.
+He inched the door open and took the bundle before retreating back into the bathroom.
 He was a bit embarrassed Kyura had given him underwear, too.
 But since no one in Falnan had even heard of boxers, he wasn't going to complain much.
-As Rowen put on the clothes, just a t-shirt and jeans, he was surprised with how well they fit him.
+As Rowen dressed in the provided t-shirt and jeans, he was surprised with how well they fit him.
 He wasn't exactly the easiest body type to shop for with how tall and thin he was.
 How did she know?

-However, Rowen knew there were far more pressing questions to be asked other than how did Kayura guess his pants size and stepped out of the bathroom fully dressed to find her.
-She was in the living room piling a pillow and blanket on the couch.
+However, Rowen knew there were far more pressing questions to be asked other than how did Kayura guess his pants size and stepped out of the bathroom for answers.
+Kayura was in the living room placing a pillow and blanket on the couch.

 "You can sleep here for tonight.
 We'll find better sleeping arrangements when the others start showing up."